 Even though technologies have shown such capability to approach learner autonomy, investigations also reveal that technologies can become constraints, as opposed to affordances (Ryder & Wilson, 1996).
-Therefore, this paper aims to investigate how teachers see this dilemmatic position of using technology and whether they are aware of the direction technologies lead the students to.
+Such constraints can inhibit learner autonomy because of the possibility to make learners reluctant and neglectful.
+Constraints are also risks that teachers should be aware of when using technology in teaching and learning.
+Websites on the Net gives information for free and are easily accessed.
+Yet, there is no point of blaming on the technology, as it is still developing, rather teachers as the driving force in the class should bring such opportunities to autonomy to the class.
+Therefore, being curious about how teachers see this dilemmatic position of using technology and whether they are aware of the direction technologies lead the students to, this paper is presented to provide answers to such urgent problems.